 A review article is great when you're doing a research project.
 It's when a professional researcher has done a thorough literature review on a topic, summarized and synthesized the existing work, and published it along with a nice big bibliography.
 If you find a good, recent review article on your topic, you'll have the bulk of your searching done for you.

 Search here for the journal title to find out whether the library has online access to a specific journal.
 If you don't find the journal you are looking for, search the MERLIN library catalog for the hard copy version.

 Libraries call these specialized search engines databases.
-They provide more options to refine you search than free resources like Google Scholar, allowing you to get closer to exactly what you want.
+They provide more options to refine your search than free resources like Google Scholar, allowing you to get closer to exactly what you want.
 Library databases are great for finding articles from scholarly and trade journals, conference papers, and other publications.

-Scopus is going to be the best place to start; it includes all the material from IEEE as well as most content from most major publishers, so it's an efficient place to start.
+Scopus is probably going to be the best place to start; it includes all the material from IEEE as well as most content from most major publishers, so it's an efficient place to start.
 Scopus does not contain most ACM material, so it may be a good idea to search ACM Digital Library separately.